 Melony, who had been absolutely heartbroken at the sight of her boyfriend getting his dick sucked from another man, broke into tears and came rushing over to him, banging her fists on his chest as she cried out, “How could you do this to me?!
 You told me you love me!”

 At that very moment, Victor knelt to the floor and picked up a jagged piece of glass.
-Then, he grabbed Melony and pressed it to her throat.
+He grabbed Melony and pressed it to her throat.

 Dallas took a cautious step forward, “Don’t be stupid!”

-Victor pressed the edge of the glass into her neck, piercing her skin enough to send a single drop of blood running down the length of her neck.
+Victor pressed the edge of the glass into her neck.
+It broke the skin and a thin stream of blood drizzled down to her collarbone.

 A sudden, deafening pop filled the room and Victor dropped from behind Melony, dead.
-But the bullet did not come from Dallas’ glock, nor did it come from Page’s sawed-off.
+This confused the Pizza Guys as the bullet did not come from Dallas’ glock, nor did it come from Page’s sawed-off.
 In fact, everyone stood still for a moment wondering just where the shot had come from…until they saw Chad in the corner, his revolver in his hands and a stream of smoke rising up from the barrel.

 Dallas smiled in relief, “Nice fucking shot, kid…”

-At that moment the Pizza Guys lowered their weapons and Melony ran into Chad, throwing her hands around him and bursting into tears.
+At that moment the Pizza Guys lowered their weapons and Melony ran to Chad, throwing her hands around him and bursting into tears.